The Three Card System

 Why this works:

-This ends up being the card you use almost all the time.
+This ends up being the card you use most of the time.

 The Danger Card

-It is used anytime you cannot use your phone and must use a physical card.
+The Danger Card: This is your risk buffer.
+You use it anytime you can't use your phone and have to use a physical card.
 That includes restaurants where you hand your card to someone, terminals that require inserting or swiping, and any situation where your card leaves your control.

-If you are using a physical card, the risk is higher—period.
+If you're using a physical card, the risk is higher—period.
+No exceptions.
+Sorry.

 Why this exists:

-Using a physical card exposes your real card number and often removes your control over the transaction.
-Instead of trying to evaluate each situation in the moment, the system makes the decision for you:
+Using a physical card exposes your real card number and often means you lose control over the transaction.
+Instead of evaluating each situation in the moment, the system makes the decision for you:

 If you can’t use your phone → use the Danger Card.

-And because this is the only physical card you carry, there’s no decision to make.
-You don’t have to compare options or second-guess anything.
-If your phone doesn’t work at that terminal, this is the card you use.
+Because this is the only physical card you carry, there’s no decision to make.
+You don’t compare options or second-guess anything.
+If your phone doesn’t work, this is the card you use.
+End of story.

 Why This System Works